 Increasing prothrombin time (PT) or international normalized ratio (INR), portosystemic encephalopathy, and particularly renal failure are ominous.

 Fulminant hepatitis should be suspected if

-Laboratory tests to confirm the diagnosis of fulminant hepatitis include liver tests (eg, transaminases, bilirubin) and other tests to evaluate liver function (prothrombin time/international normalized ratio [PT/INR], albumin).
+Laboratory tests to confirm the diagnosis of fulminant hepatitis include liver tests (eg, aminotransferases, alkaline phosphatase) and other tests to evaluate liver function (prothrombin time/international normalized ratio [PT/INR], bilirubin, albumin).

 The serum acetaminophen level should be measured in all patients if acetaminophen toxicity is suspected.